Ishikadev03/Computer-Network--Lab-Experiments/Experiment-5/Readme.md

 **Experiment 5:  Error Detection and Correction Mechanisms Using Block Coding and CRC**

-Objective:
+1. Objective:
 Implement error detection and correction mechanisms using block coding and Cyclic Redundancy Check (CRC), and simulate a communication system to demonstrate how errors are detected and corrected during data transmission.

-Theory:
+2. Theory:

-Block Coding
+a.
+Block Coding:
 Data is divided into discrete blocks, and redundant parity bits are appended to detect and correct single-bit errors.
 By adding these extra bits, the receiver can verify if the data received matches the data sent.

-CRC (Cyclic Redundancy Check)
+b.
+CRC (Cyclic Redundancy Check):
 A mathematical division process used to detect accidental changes to raw data.
-The sender calculates a check value based on binary division and appends it to the frame as the Frame Check Sequence (FCS).
+The sender calculates a check value based on binary division and appends it to the frame as the Frame Check Sequence (FCS). o

-Network Topology
+3. Network Topology:
 Topology (Above: A simple network topology consisting of End Devices and a Switch to test data transmission and frame headers).

-Step-by-step Procedure
+- Step-by-step Procedure:
-Topology Setup: Created a new network topology using End Devices (PCs) and a central Switch.
+  -Topology Setup: Created a new network topology using End Devices (PCs) and a central Switch.
-IP Addressing: Assigned static IP addresses to the PCs.
+  -IP Addressing:  Assigned static IP addresses to the PCs.
-Documentation: Used the "Add Note" feature in Packet Tracer to document the theoretical application of block coding and parity bits for error checking within the workspace.
+  -Documentation:  Used the "Add Note" feature in Packet Tracer to document the theoretical application of block coding and parity bits for error checking within the workspace.
-Traffic Generation: Generated ICMP (ping) traffic using the Add Simple PDU tool to simulate data transmission.
+  -Traffic Generation:  Generated ICMP (ping) traffic using the Add Simple PDU tool to simulate data transmission.
-Packet Inspection: Switched to Simulation Mode to observe the packet headers, specifically inspecting the Ethernet II frame to view the CRC/FCS trailer used for error detection.
+  -Packet Inspection:  Switched to Simulation Mode to observe the packet headers, specifically inspecting the Ethernet II frame to view the CRC/FCS trailer used for error detection.

 Configuration Commands
 N/A (This experiment relies on packet inspection rather than CLI configuration).